Skip to content

 Frozen valuesUsing frozen parameters

-For the current magnet pass, what flux linkage, induced emf, and loop current does the coil have right now?
+At this moment in the magnet pass, what are the coil's flux linkage, induced emf, and current?

 Magnet strength